May 5, 2026 · 5 min read

 Chameleon Collective adds country, language, and audience fields to the content parameter.
 Overkill for most teams, but useful if you're running international campaigns with different creative per market.

 The rest are variations on the same theme.
 They all work.
-None of them solve the actual problem, which is that a spreadsheet can't enforce consistency, can't track clicks, and can't shorten links without duct-taping another service on top.
+None of them solve the actual problem, which is that a spreadsheet can't fully enforce consistency, can't track clicks, and can't shorten links without duct-taping another service on top.

 What works better